 By automating your hotel reputation management, you’ll have more time to spend with guests and improve the guest experience, thereby further helping improve your hotel’s reputation.

 More bookings = more reviews = more bookings

 Rather than having to continually import your guest list and manage communications within the review management software, a hotel reputation management integration hooks into your PMS to send relevant guest details seamlessly.
 With these hotel reputation management integrations, you can leverage automation to:

 If you find your heart rate increasing, step away from the computer and come back at a calmer time.
 There’s nothing more cringeworthy than reading a series of defensive reviews from a business owner or manager.
 It comes across as unprofessional and inhospitable.
 And, even though it’s best practice to respond to reviews each week, don’t force it; a bad day is never a good day to do such permanent public-facing work.

 Rather than channeling defensiveness into the review response, harness it to improve your operation.
 While certain reviews are surely unfair and biased, there’s usually some wisdom and honest constructive criticism there too.
-Take note of any valid feedback and turn it into a valuable learning lesson for your team.
+Take note of any valid feedback and turn it into a valuable learning lesson for your service and team.

 Want to explore this topic further?
 Check out Cloudbeds’ webinar featuring TripAdvisor and GuestRevu to learn how online reputation management can make or break your business.

 A guide to choosing the right Hotel Management SoftwareDownload Now